 A turn models a movement from one edge element to another.
 Often turns are created to increase the cost of making the movement, or prohibit the turn entirely.
-For example, a turn feature representing a left-hand turn at an intersection could be assigned a cost of 30 seconds to model the average time it takes for the left-turn light to change to green.
-Similarly, a restriction attribute could read a field value from a turn feature to prohibit it.
+For example, a turn feature representing a left turn at an intersection can be assigned a cost of 30 seconds to model the average time it takes for the left turn light to change to green.
+Similarly, a restriction attribute can read a field value from a turn feature to prohibit it.
 This is useful when the turning movement is posted as illegal (no left turns).

 Turns can be created at any junction where edges connect.
 There are n² possible turns at every network junction, where n is the number of edges connected at that junction.
 Even at a junction with a single edge, it is possible to make one U-turn.

 A simple turning movement between two edges connected at a junction is referred to as a two-edge turn.
 The ArcGIS Network Analyst extension supports modeling multiedge turns.
 A multiedge turn is a movement from one network edge element to another through a sequence of connected intermediate edge elements.
 These intermediate edges are referred to as the interior edges of a turn.
 In a street network, the interior edges of a turn are typically those edge elements that represent the interior of an intersection of divided roads.

 The example above depicts a multiedge left turn at an intersection of two divided roads.
 Edges c and d represent interior edges of the turn, while edges f and i represent the exterior edges.

 A U-turn is a movement from an edge element through one of its ends back onto itself.
 It is typically modeled as a turn with two entries in the edge sequence, where both entries are the same edge element.